plblum/jivs/README.md

     builder.input('Expiry', 'MonthYear', { label: 'Expiration date'});
     builder.input('MarriageDate', 'Anniversary', { label: 'Marriage date'});
 	```
+  Jivs also includes the "Minutes" Lookup Key and its time-of-day to total minutes converter, TimeOfDayOnlyConverter.
+"Seconds" Lookup Key and its time-of-day to total seconds converter, TimeOfDayHMSOnlyConverter.

 - Perhaps you want to compare the difference in days between two dates.
 For that you need to convert a Date object into a number – the number of days since some fixed point.

-  Jivs includes the "TotalDays" Lookup Key and converter.
+  Jivs includes the "TotalDays" Lookup Key and UTCDateOnlyConverter.

   See an example here: [jivs-examples/src/DifferenceBetweenDates.ts](https://github.com/plblum/jivs/blob/main/packages/jivs-examples/src/DifferenceBetweenDates.ts).